|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Today we travel to Plitvice National Park.
 This day is one of our longest travel days, however we have several stops to enjoy the beautiful natural scenery.

 Today we have a long and rewarding day, exploring the Istria peninsula, an archipelago of 13 islands, offering incredible flora, fauna and beaches.
-First we travel to Porec to see a 6th century B.C.
-UNESCO World Heritage Site basilica and it's Byzantine gold mosaics.
-After heading to Rovinj for lunch in this charming fishing town, followed by a guided tour to see St. Euphemia's Church, which is named after a martyr saint from the 6thcentury and has a commanding hill top location.
-We travel along the scenic roads to Pula, which is famous for its 1st century Roman Amphitheater overlooking the harbor.
-We will tour the ruins to see the limestone 30-meter high outer walls that could enclose 20,000 spectators.
-We wander through the Temple of Augustus; see the statue of James Joyce.
+First we travel to Pula, which is famous for its 1st century Roman Amphitheater overlooking the harbor.
+We tour the ruins to see the limestone 30-meter high outer walls that could enclose 20,000 spectators.
+We wander through the Temple of Augustus to see the statue of James Joyce.
+We continue onward to Rovinj for lunch, a charming fishing town, followed by a guided tour to see St. Euphemia's Church, which is named after a martyr saint from the 6th century which has a commanding hill top location.
+Later in the afternoon, we visit Porec to see a 6th century A.D UNESCO World Heritage Site basilica and it's Byzantine gold mosaics.
 We return to Lovran for a late dinner.
 Overnight in Lovran.

-This morning we visit Hum shortly, known locally as "the smallest town in the world".
+This morning we visit Hum, known locally as "the smallest town in the world".
 This fortified hilltop town has a medieval Bell Tower which overlooks the picturesque valley.
 We will have time to explore Hum's shops where we will find local brandies and paintings.

 Day 15: Venice, Italy

 This morning we leave for the two-hour drive around the top of the Adriatic Sea to the treasure that is Venice.
 Known as the "Queen of the Adriatic" the city is made up of 117 islands, 150 canals and has 409 bridges.
 We take a ferry to St. Mark's Square and have a morning sightseeing tour of this UNESCO site.
-Alight Italian lunch and then some free time to explore.
-There are so many choices - a gondola ride, sit in the piazza and feed the pigeons or perhaps enjoy a coffee at one of the famous outdoor cafes.
-Then we retrace our route back to Trieste for dinner and overnight.
+Enjoy a light Italian lunch followed by some free time to explore.
+There are so many choices - a gondola ride, sit in the piazza and feed the pigeons or enjoy a coffee at one of the famous outdoor cafes.
+We retrace our route back to Trieste for dinner and overnight.
 Overnight in Trieste.

 Day 16: Trieste Sightseeing, Lipica Stud Farm

-This morning we have a two-hour guided tour to explore the grandeur of Trieste.
+This morning we have a guided tour of Trieste.
 We will cover the most important sites including the Basilica of San Guisto with it's 13th century frescoes and mosaic of St Justus, the town's patron saint.
 There are the 1st and 2nd century remains of the Roman theatre and time to explore the largest seaside piazza in Europe- Piazza dell' Unita.
 Of course no visit to Italy would be complete without sampling some of her gastronomic treats.

-Day 17: Skocjan Cave, Dormouse Museum, Sneznik Castle, Mt.
-Slivnica Panorama
+Day 17: Skocjan Cave, Dormouse Museum, Sneznik Castle, Knizna Cave

 Day 19: Hike Around Lake Bohinj and Mt.Vogel Cable Car and Savica Falls